Can LLMs Make (Personalized) Access Control Decisions?: Motivation and Methodology

-The hypotheses we test for this are: \begin{description} \item[H3.1] A longer and contextually relevant statement of preferences leads to better personalization of LLM decisions. \item[H3.2] LLM-based access control can be configured to minimize false positives while maintaining utility and usability. \end{description}
+\begin{description}[nosep] \item[H3.1] A longer and contextually relevant statement of preferences leads to better personalization of LLM decisions. \item[H3.2] LLM-based access control can be configured to minimize false positives and maintain utility and usability. \end{description}